yudzyoga/charlotte-renderer/README.md

 <!-- --- -->

-## Renderer Preview
+## Renderer Result

-Below are previews of the rendered scenes for submission on the rendering competition:
+Below are results of the rendered scenes for submission on the rendering competition:

 | Rendering Result 1 (Yudz) | Rendering Result 2 (Gillian) |
 |-----------------|-----------------|